 Like Clever, Redfin charges sellers a discounted listing fee of 1.5%.

-However, Redfin has a minimum fee that varies a lot depending on where you’re selling.
-For example, the minimum fee in Nashville is $3,200, but in San Francisco, it’s $7,000.
+However, Redfin's minimum fee varies greatly depending on where you’re selling.
+For example, the minimum fee in Nashville is $3,200, but it’s $7,000 in San Francisco.
 You’d need to sell in San Francisco for about $470,000 or more to avoid the minimum fee.

 And unlike Clever, Redfin increases your listing fee by 1% if the buyer doesn’t have an agent.
 While most buyers have agents, this potential cost is something to be aware of.
 It would wipe out the discount you’d otherwise get by working with Redfin.
-If the buyer does have an agent, you need to offer a 2–3% buyer’s agent commission.
+If the buyer has an agent, you may have to pay a 2–3% buyer’s agent commission.

 You get the most savings with Redfin if you buy and sell with the company within one year.
 In that case, you get a check worth 0.5% of your home’s sale price after you close on your new home.
 That lowers your effective listing fee to 1%.